-One final note: If you’re married, most plans will only allow you to choose a single life annuity if your spouse waives the joint and survivor annuity.
-You and your spouse should discuss your options and agree on the one that will best meet the needs of both of you.
+When deciding, remember if you’re married, most plans will only allow you to choose a single life annuity if your spouse waives the joint and survivor annuity.
+Keep in mind, the option you choose can significantly impact your and your spouse’s annuity payment income when you reach retirement age.
 This is a complicated decision, so get professional guidance before you make your choice.

-Copyright 2006-2019 Broadridge Investor Communication Solutions, Inc. All rights reserved.
+This text has been optimized for readability.
+Original article sourced from Broadridge Investor Communication Solutions, Inc. All rights reserved.
 The information provided is from a third-party source which we believe to be reliable, but we have not independently verified the content.
-This material is intended for informational purposes only and should not be construed as legal or tax advice and is not intended to replace the advice of a qualified attorney, tax advisor or plan provider.
+This material is intended for informational purposes only and should not be construed as legal or tax advice and is not intended to replace the advice of a qualified attorney, tax advisor, or plan provider.
+Copyright 2006-2019